Writing for Online

 Aegis—protection or support.

 Following these best practice tips can help make the writing process faster and easier.
-This article has some great ideas for typography, page layout, color, and more.
+The article “Choosing the Right Font” has some great ideas for typography, page layout, color, and more.

 - Don’t do this!